-1. Check with your teacher to see if there is a preferred tool (e.g. Weebly, Google Sites, etc.) for creating a web presence for your class.
+1. Check with your teacher to see if there is a preferred tool (e.g., Weebly, Google Sites, or alternate) for creating a web presence.

-2. With this portfolio you will begin to develop a web presence that has a professional purpose: demonstrating your tech-savvy skills and knowledge to others.
-Choose one of the following websites to create your web presence:
+2. Part of creating your portfolio is to develop a web presence that has a professional purpose: demonstrating your tech-savvy skills and knowledge to others.
+Choose a website tool to create your web presence.

-3. Now that you have chosen a website resource to create your web presence, go to the site and create an account (use the tutorials below as needed)
+3. When you have chosen a website tool, go to the site and create an account (use the tutorials below as needed)

 HOT TIP: Avoid sharing your last name; your user name should never include your first and last name.
 A better choice is your first name followed by your last initial.

-4. Use your final design completed in Step 1 and use it for the web page.
+4. Use your final design completed in Step One and use it for the web page.
 Do not publish it until your teacher has checked it over with you.

 Completing this Quest